 Autoimmune Neurology Fellowship

 The Autoimmune Neurology Fellowship offers 2- and 3-year fellowships with training in both adult and pediatric autoimmune disorders of the central and peripheral nervous system.
 The focus is on rare autoimmune disorders of the nervous system.
 Furthermore, fellows will have opportunities for participation in clinical or basic science research.
-Clinical fellowships are two years in duration while fellowships including a basic science focus are three years in duration.
+Clinical and clinical research fellowships are two years in duration while fellowships including a basic science focus are three years in duration.

 Fellows will become adept in the diagnosis and management of the following: